andreigue/vex-123-for-parents/vex123_parent_guide.md

 > Manually stop the execution of the code by pressing the 'Stop' button.

 And here's another example that builds on what they've learned.
-If there's any confusion, remind them about the "Go to start" card which reinitiates the sequence:
+If there's any confusion, remind them about the "go to start" card which reinitiates the sequence:

 1. Navigate to the yellowish-orange "Control" section and drag the "repeat 10" block.
 2. Modify it to repeat 3 times.
 3. Add the "glow green" block into this loop, and observe how it automatically carries any blocks placed beneath it into the loop.
 4. Place the "act sad" block (together with "play sound") below the loop so these actions occur only once the loop completes.
+5. Finally, always add the "stop project" block in order to not have to manually click on the 'Stop' button.

 ![Example sequence with repeat](./figures/screenshot2-loop-commands.png) *This setup repeats three times before concluding with a drama show and a honk.*

-Finally, let's go over the **if** statement.
+Finally, let's go over the "if" statement.

 1. From the "Control" section, drag the "if <> then" block.
 2. Place it after the "drive forward" block.